diericx/svelte-breadcrumbs/README.md

 `titleSanitizer(title: string) -> string`

-Each title of the generated `Crum` items will pass through this function.
+Each title of the generated `Crumb` items will pass through this function.
 By default it will add spaces and capitalize (e.g. `myTodos` -> `My Todos`).

 ## BreadcrumbTitle

-Attempts to generate a breadcrum title by searching the cooresponding route for data.
+Attempts to generate a breadcrumb title by searching the cooresponding route for data.

 ### Props

 `crumb: Crumb`

-The crummy little item to be rendered
+The crumby little item to be rendered

 `routeModules: Record<string, () => Promise<unknown>>`